Tractors to Twitter: India's protesting farmers battle on highway, online

 The government says the laws, which let growers bypass government-regulated wholesale markets and sell directly to buyers, are a reform that gives farmers more options.
 It has sought to assure the farmers that the guaranteed-pricing system will not be dismantled.

-As the farmers were trooping toward Delhi late in 2020, a wave of misinformation began spreading online, said Rajneil Kamath, publisher of fact-checking website Newschecker.
+As the farmers were trooping towards Delhi late in 2020, a wave of misinformation began spreading online, said Rajneil Kamath, publisher of fact-checking website Newschecker.

 Old, unrelated images and videos - including some from demonstrations outside India calling for an independent Sikh homeland - were passed off as representing the farmers, Kamath said.

-In December, Twitter flagged a tweet by the head of the BJP's vast social media team, Amit Malviya, as "manipulated media," saying a video he posted showing an elderly protestor narrowly avoiding a police beating had been misleadingly edited.
+In December, Twitter flagged a tweet by the head of the BJP's vast social media team, Amit Malviya, as "manipulated media", saying a video he posted showing an elderly protester narrowly avoiding a police beating had been misleadingly edited.

 BJP spokesman Tajinder Pal Singh Bagga says the party has been legitimately highlighting that people other than farmers, including Sikh separatists, had potentially infiltrated the protests.